 When we talk about a vast number of objects, today we often see use cases with hundreds of millions of vectors, but it won't take long until billions, or even trillions, will be a pretty standard use case.

-To get vector search engines to that kind of scale, we need to constantly evolve and look for more efficient solutions.
+To get vector databases to that kind of scale, we need to constantly evolve and look for more efficient solutions.
 A big part of this search is to explore ANN algorithms that would let us go beyond the available RAM (which is a bit of a bottleneck) without sacrificing the performance and the UX.

 What to expect